When You Realize Your Relationship Is Over

 Persistent Unhappiness

-In the same way, if being in the relationship now causes feelings of sadness, emotional exhaustion, or the feeling of being trapped in an unsatisfactory situation, it is a sign when you realize your relationship is over and being in the relationship is no longer beneficial for either partner.
+In the same way, if being in the relationship now causes feelings of sadness, emotional exhaustion, or the feeling of being trapped in an unsatisfactory situation, it is a sign when you realize your relationship is over.

 Indifference